Last updated on August 29th, 2022 at 12:20 pm

-Many engineers and designers fall into a really simple trap, one that makes them instantly incompetent.
+Many engineers and designers fall into a really simple trap that makes them instantly incompetent.
 These are not stupid people.
 They have the qualifications, so what is it that can catch someone out this badly?

-It’s called ‘complacency’.
-Complacency is that state we all get into from time to time where we feel like we know what’s going on, and we’re comfortable there. it’s that feeling of uncritical satisfaction with the situation.
-It amounts to ‘zoning out’ on the situation around you while believing that everything is great.
+It’s called “complacency.”
+Complacency is that state we all get into from time to time where we feel like we know what’s going on and are comfortable there. it’s that feeling of uncritical satisfaction with the situation.
+It amounts to “zoning out” on the situation around you while believing that everything is great.
 It means you’re no longer paying attention, and as with most situations, that’s when you get bitten.

 So what does it mean to be ‘competent’?
 Competency is defined in Wikipedia as: